Laser-induced transient opacity in helium nanodroplets probed by single-shot coherent diffraction: Abstract

 \section{Abstract}

 Single-shot coherent diffractive imaging (CDI) with intense short-wavelength light pulses enables the structural characterization of individual nanoparticles in free flight with high spatial and temporal resolution.
 Conventional CDI assumes that the target object exhibits a linear scattering response and static electronic properties.
 Here, we extend this approach to investigate transient laser-driven modifications of the electronic structure in individual nanoparticles, imprinted in their time-resolved diffraction patterns.
 In the presence of a near-infrared laser pulse, we observe a pronounced reduction in the diffraction signal from helium nanodroplets when probed with ultrashort extreme ultraviolet (XUV) pulses.
 This effect is attributed to a light-field-induced modification of the electronic structure of the droplets, which substantially increases their XUV absorption.
-Our results demonstrate that single-particle diffraction can capture ultrafast light-driven electron dynamics in nanoscale systems.
-This paves the way for the spatiotemporal tracking of reversible changes in the electronic properties of nanoscale structures with potential applications in ultrafast X-ray optics, materials science, and all-optical signal processing.
+Our results demonstrate the possibility to capture ultrafast light-driven electron dynamics in nanoscale systems with single-particle diffraction.
+This opens a pathway towards the spatiotemporal tracking of reversible changes in the electronic properties of nanoscale structures with potential applications in ultrafast X-ray optics, materials science, and all-optical signal processing.